Answers to Frequently Asked Questions

 Important: When checking your email, always check for spam or promotional tabs (such as in Gmail).

-How can I sign in to my existing OpenProf profile?
+How can I register to my existing OpenProf profile?

 If you have a profile created on OpenProf, you also have a username.
 Your username has the form of an email, e.g. donald.duck@gmail.com.
 You can only access your profile if you know your username.